Nuno-Jesus/Make-A-Make/README.md

 ## <a name="index-6">6.
 Automatic variables</a>
 Automatic variables are special variables used by the Makefile to dynamically compute values.
-In other words, you should use those, when a rule does not always have the same dependency or target name, like in the example above.
+In other words, you can use those, when a rule does not always have the same dependency or target name, like in the example above.

 Below, is a table of some of the most useful ones: